 Most host countries also require that participants submit their passports either directly to the Embassy/Consulate or to their administering organization for group processing.
-Please note that this commonly requires participants to be without their passports for up to over a month during the spring and/or summer prior to departure.
+Please note that this commonly requires participants to be without their passports for over a month during the spring and/or summer prior to departure.
 Finalists are required to obtain a visa on a timeline that facilitates travel with the international departure of the YES Abroad country group to participate in the YES Abroad program.

 The YES Abroad program is a cultural exchange between the U.S. and countries with significant Muslim populations.
 YES Abroad participants live with a host family and attend a local school, promoting mutual understanding between the United States and the host country by forming lasting relationships with their host families and friends.